Price’s Pressure Points: Warming up with Storms around

-Meanwhile, it’ll be a dry, warm and muggy evening if you’re heading to Eck Stadium for the NBC Tournament.
+We continue to watch some isolated showers and thunderstorms in northeast Colorado and southwest Nebraska.

-The rain will be confined to the northwest with the activity moving northeastward and keeping the rest of the viewing area rain-free.

-Lows overnight will drop into the 60s west to near 70 degrees in Wichita.
+The activity will move eastward overnight, which means the rest of the viewing area will be rain-free.
+Look for overnight lows to reach the 60s west to near 70 degrees in Wichita.

 For Monday… we expect partly cloudy skies with highs mostly in the 90s and isolated storms possible late in the day for the north and west.
 The humidity will remain high, so the heat index will likely run into the middle and upper 90s.